mannynotfound/sjw.js/README.md

 ## inspo

-Currently an experiment with face detection API, im listening to twitter stream for the "n word" and running face detection against the tweeter's profile pic.
+Currently powering an experiment with face detection API, im listening to twitter stream for the "n word" and running face detection against the tweeter's profile pic.
-If a face belonging to a white person is found, the user gets logged to a json file.
-This can be used for data processing or you can use the callback of the detection to act on the tweet appropriately :smiling_imp:.
+If a face belonging to a white person is found, the user is saved to a database and an automated screenshot of the tweet is tweeted by [@sjw_js](https://twitter.com/sjw_js) for permanent documentation.

 ## usage